m3dwards/longmynd.org/content/weather/weather-from-29th-june.md

 Wednesday back on the Mynd or even Llandinam, Camlo

-Probabbly NW winds after then
+Probabbly NW winds after then - will update later.